shassen14/gpt_the_office/README.md

 - [x] Save parameters midway.
 Have the ability to resume training if stopped midway
 - [x] Simplify environment setup
 - [x] Things are getting more serious. name cfg files with context
+- [x] Webscrape for the office screenplay
+- [x] add readme in data
+- [ ] add a tutorial section where people can create models of their own in the readme
+- [ ] add readme in config
+- [ ] add readme in models
+- [ ] Give context text to the generation step
-- [ ] Need better visualization
+- [ ] Need better visualization (wandb?).
+This will help understand under the hood parameters
+- [ ] argparse to overwrite some variables.
+Main one is to resume or start

 - [ ] Might split configs differently.
 Optimizer params split with model creation params.
 Haven't decided yet
 - [ ] Might include docker as well for environment setup?
-- [ ] Webscrape for the office screenplay
-- [ ] Give context text to the generation step
-- [ ] add more sections in readme
-- [ ] add readme in config
-- [ ] add readme in data
-- [ ] add readme in models

 - [ ] Instead of print statements, use logging library
-- [ ] argparse to overwrite some variables.
-Main one is to resume or start
+- [ ] Maybe one day when I blessed to have a GPU cluster, I'll write this utilizing PyTorch's FSDP for parrallel computing